On this page:

 - Call FDA at 1-866-300-4374 for all other foods.

-- Call your local health department if you think you got sick from food you ate in a restaurant or other food seller.
+- Call your local health department if you think you got sick from food you ate in a restaurant or from another food seller.

 Anyone can get sick from eating spoiled food.
 Some people are more likely to get sick from food illnesses.